mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 #### Finding Edges Within and Between Communities

 In many cases you may be interested in identifying edges that remain within or extend between some network partition.
-This can be done using the "igraph::crossing" function.
-This function expects a igraph cluster definition object and an igraph network and will return a list of true and false values for each edge where true indicates an edge that extends beyond the cluster assigned to the nodes.
+This can be done using the `igraph::crossing` function.
+This function expects a igraph cluster definition object and an igraph network and will return a list of `TRUE` and `FALSE` values for each edge where true indicates an edge that extends beyond the cluster assigned to the nodes.
 Let's take a look at the first 10 edges in our simple_net object based on the Louvain cluster definition.

 ```r